AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 ## Certification Tiers

+Every tier's deliverable states what was examined, under which instruments, with which findings — and carries the scope boundary of this README's "What the Seal Proves" and "What the EDS Measures" sections.
+No tier deliverable asserts that a client's AI system is safe; each asserts what was inspected and what was found.

 | Tier | Scope | Price | Badge | Deliverables | Intake |
 |---|---|---|---|---|---|
 | **Tier 0 — Snapshot Verification** | 10 outputs, pre-audit trust signal | Free | Snapshot (pearl/earth) | Snapshot report · Ledger entry · Badge embed code | Automated 24/7 |